Willehalm: Story

 Wolfram's prologue to Willehalm had a major influence on the romance writings of the Middle Ages.

 In the story, Eschenbach has the Muslim invasion motivated by a father's desire to retrieve his daughter and a husband's desire to retrieve his wife.
 For we are reminded by the author in Book I of a well-known tale that the protagonist, Willehalm, March Count of Provence, wooed and won Arabel, daughter of King Terramer and wife of King Tibalt, and brought her from Spain to France where he converted her to Christianity, changed her name to Giburc, and took her to wife.
 So Terramer and Tibalt, with numerous other kings from Spain, invade France and roundly defeat Willehalm in a battle so severe that he alone escapes alive.
-But Willehalm then secures the aid of King Louis of France, returns with a large force, and defeats the Muslims on the same battlefield.
+As Giburc lead the women in the desperate defense of the castle, Willehalm secures the aid of King Louis of France, returns with a large force, and defeats the Muslims on the same battlefield.

 Though this storyline is simple, Eschenbach develops memorable characters and action, such as the touching death of Willehalm’s nephew, Vivian, a young knight who exemplifies chivalry, courage, and spiritual purity.